 CampZero is a new luxury resort for sport and ski enthusiasts.
 Ideal for families who love the great outdoors, this five-star Italian resort, CampZero, is designed especially for immersing yourself a huge variety of active pursuits.

 The resort is located in Champoluc, Val d’Ayas, Aosta Valley, Italy.
 Champoluc is a beautiful character-packed village set in an attractive, wooded valley, surrounded by soaring peaks.
-It has managed to retain some of its original charm rather than being swept into being another face-less ski resort.
+It has managed to retain some of its original charms rather than being swept into being another face-less ski resort.
 There is 180km of piste and it’s attached to the Monterosa which is spread across three valleys.

-If your family likes action and you have teens who are adrenaline-junkies or children who are nature-lovers, you will be seduced by the promise of mountain climbing, rock climbing, canyoning, mountain biking, trekking, skiing, heliskiing, ice climbing and snowshoeing – phew!
+If your family likes action and you have teens who are adrenaline-junkies or children who are nature-lovers, you will be seduced by the promise of mountain climbing, rock climbing, canyoning, mountain biking, trekking, skiing, heliskiing, ice climbing, and snowshoeing – phew!

 At the resort itself you can also climb; on either the impressive indoor concrete rock climbing wall which has 40 climbing routes or on the ice climbing wall outside.
 Plus, there’s a 9-hole pitch and put golf course close by.